I’m an associate professor in the Design, Interaction, Visualisation & Applications (DIVA) research group at Télécom Paris.

 Whereas modern application design focuses on making software easy for a novice user to understand, expert users master and appropriate their tools.
 Augmented Letters help users more easily learn and perform command shortcuts on touchscreens which still allowing for novice gesture interactions.
 Work on WatchIt aims to enrich interaction with small-screen watches by moving interactions off the screen and onto the wristband.

 Students and Post-docs

-I am always looking for strong, motivated Ph.D. students and post-docs to work with.
-If you’re interested in conducting high-quality research in multi-surface interaction, information visualization, or end-user programming, please contact me: james.eagantelecom-paristechfr.
+I am always looking for strong, motivated Ph.D. students, post-docs, and Master’s students to work with.
+If you’re interested in conducting high-quality research in one of these themes (or close), please contact me: james.eagantelecom-paristechfr.